Greek constitutional amendment of 2001

 The Amendment of 2001 constituted the most important amendment of the Constitution of 1975.
 The Amendment of 1986 was much more limited, as it led to the modification of just a few articles concerning the President's powers.

 The parliamentary procedure inaugurating the process of the Amendment was initiated by the government of PASOK and prime minister, Costas Simitis, in 1998.
 Three years later the 7th Revisionary Parliament decided on 83 proposed amendments and rejected 4 of them.
 Seven proposed amendments demanded a majority of 3/5.
 The 3/5 majority was already achieved for the other 76 proposals during the initial vote before the legislative elections of 2000.
 The amendment was officially concluded on the 17th of April 2001.

+Modifications

 Some of the most important modifications were the following: